AerospaceNU/better-engine-control-software/src/comm-boundary/json_examples/README.md

 ## JSON examples

-This directory contains examples on what the specific JSON structure our GUI is looking for when parsing.
+This directory contains examples on what the specific JSON structure our GUI is looking for when parsing (in both directions)

-Currently, the only verified JSON is DATA.json in server.

-The rest are major TODOs.
+All these examples are up-to-date, and should be relied upon by the frontend peeps as the definitive documentation of what JSONs we send back and expect from them.
+Because of that, these examples need to be updated ASAP if we change our JSON structure.